This article was adapted from “Play It Safe When Gaming Online” by Microsoft, a member of the Cyber Security Awareness Alliance.

-What to do if there are problems
+What to do if there are problems?

-Teach children to trust their instincts.
+- Trust their instincts.
 Encourage children to tell you if anything unsettling occurs.
 Make clear that you will not punish them or take away game privileges for telling you.

-Teach children how to respond to objectionable behaviour by other gamers.
+- Respond appropriately to objectionable behaviour by other gamers.
 They should ignore the behaviour, or ask the player to stop, or block them.
 Children should also report improper content and behaviour to the game service.